-Residential Life provides programming and support to the nearly 1400 students living in university housing facilities--in fact, students who live with Residential Life on average earn a half grade higher GPA than students who don't.
-With two halls and an apartment complex, students have a choice in their on-campus living community and are right in the heart of campus.
+Residential Life provides programming and support to the over 1600 students living in university housing facilities--in fact, students who live with Residential Life on average earn a half grade higher GPA than students who don't.
+With two halls and two apartment complexes, students have a choice in their on-campus living community and are in the heart of campus life.

 Learn more about Residential Life.

-Swinney Recreation Center features indoor and outdoor tracks, outdoor recreational field and soccer stadium, five basketball courts, squash and racquetball courts, fitness center, aerobics, fitness classes, 6-lane indoor pool, intramural sports, and massage therapy.
+Swinney Recreation Center features indoor and outdoor tracks, outdoor recreational field and soccer stadium, five basketball courts, squash and racquetball courts, fitness center, aerobics, fitness classes, 6-lane indoor pool, intramural sports, massage therapy, and an annex at Hospital Hill.
 Swinney has all you need to stay on a fun and beneficial exercise routine--individually or as a team.
 Check out the intramural sports activities and join a tournament with other students interested in friendly competition!